 Specialized Bicycle Components

-1974: Specialized is founded by Mike Sinyard.
+1974: Specialized was founded by Mike Sinyard.

 1976: Specializes produces and sells their first self-made product, a tire designed for the touring market.

-1981: Specialized introduces the StumpJumper, the first mountain bike sold to the general public.
+1981: Specialized introduces the Stumpjumper, the first mountain bike sold to the general public.

 1982: Specialized moves from its small warehouse space in San Jose to a 60,000 square foot space in Morgan Hill.